bwanave/shopping-cart/README.md

 #

-### Step 3: Calculate the tax rate of the shopping cart with multiple items
+### Feature 3: Calculate the tax rate of the shopping cart with multiple items

 ##### Given: